Characters: Homestuck Trolls Two

 - Even Evil Has Standards: Judging from what Meenah is saying, Vriska is not happy about what Aranea is currently planning.
 This is confirmed when Vriska notes that watching Aranea hare off to save the day is basically like watching herself all over again.

-- A little earlier, Vriska attempted to force Tavros to kiss her, only to suddenly stop with a resigned expression.
-Although it may just have been because she was still grossed out from kissing him the first time.
+- A little earlier, Vriska attempted to force Tavros to kiss her (again), only to suddenly stop with a resigned expression.

 - Everything's Better with Spinning: Not Vriska herself, but her glasses after receiving a punch from Undead Kanaya.